briannazawadzki/briannazawadzki.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Contact"
-excerpt: "About me blah blah"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is my website.
+The best way to reach me is via email.

+briannazawadzki (at) gmail (dot) com